edeliver/edeliver/strategies/README.md

 ## 2 gh-pages

-pushes content generated in gh-pages directory to gh-pages branch
+**generates content into a local gh-pages directory, then commits and pushes to gh-pages branch**

 Use this when you have a static site or documentation for your project (rocco, docco etc.) which you host on [github:pages](http://pages.github.com/).